 California Limited (Special) Power of Attorney Form

-The California Limited (Special) Power of Attorney is a type of legal arrangement established when a party known as the Principal wants to bestow decision making powers to an Agent in a limited capacity.
-Without specifying exactly what the agent can and can’t do, the decision making powers granted to the Agent may be more expansive than the Principal envisioned.
-This is why many people choose to enact a Limited Power of Attorney over one of a more general POA.
+The California Limited (Special) Power of Attorney is a three (3) page legal document that is used when a party known as the principal wants to grant decision making powers to an agent (“Attorney-in-Fact”) in a limited capacity.
+Without specifying exactly what the agent can and can’t do, the decision making powers granted to an agent may be more expansive than the principal initially thought.
+This is why many people choose to use a limited (special) POA over a more general POA.
 The limited POA does not remain active in the event the principal becomes incapacitated.

-Signing Requirements (Division 4.5, Ch.2, § 4121) – Pursuant to state law, a Limited Power of Attorney must bear the Principal’s signature.
-Their signature must either have been witnessed by two (2) witnesses or acknowledged before a Notary Public.
+Signing Requirements (Division 4.5, Ch.2, § 4121): Pursuant to state law, a Limited POA must bear the principal’s signature.
+Additionally, their signature must either have been witnessed by two (2) witnesses or acknowledged before a Notary Public.